-Budgeted deficit per financial statements

-Less: Capital expenditures
+Budgeted d deficit per financial statements \$ (890,972) Less: Add: Capital expenditures Amortization Transfers from reserves (15,000) 5,972 900,000 Equals: a approved budgeted surplus \$ -

-Add: Amortization

-Transfers from reserves

-Equals: approved budgeted surplus

 13. COVID-19

 Events have occurred as a result of the COVID-19 (coronavirus) pandemic that have caused economic uncertainty.
 The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government responses, remain unclear at this time.